-Somewhere in between his lecture which started serious as well, he mentioned the word “fuck” and immediately someone at the back of the class expressed his shock (which was not a big surprise since we have not heard the “word” mentioned so open in public, more so in a school).
-The lecturer stopped his lectures and looked at us.
-He looked angry but actually he was not.
+Somewhere in between his lecture which started seriously as well, he mentioned the word “fuck” and immediately someone at the back of the class expressed his shock. it was a shock to all of us indeed which was not a big surprise since we have not heard the “fuck” mentioned so open in public, more so in a school so casually.

 He smiled and then he started to laugh.
-He shook his head and asked why we were so disturbed with the “word”.
-As law students, it was one of the earliest lesson we learn on questioning on what we have learned todate and taking the courage to go against what has been established as “standards”.
+He shook his head and asked why we were so disturbed with the very mention of “fuck”.
+As law students, it was one of the earliest hard lessons we learn quickly on questioning and unlearning what we have learned to date and taking the courage to go against what has been established as “standards”.

-Now enjoy this revelation on the “word” – supposedly by an Indian lecturer (WARNING: due to the nature of the “word”, it is not considered as “safe for work”.
+Now enjoy this very funny and yet very logical revelation on the “word” by one Bhagwan Shri Rajneesh (11 December 1931 – 19 January 1990) (WARNING: due to the nature of the “word”, it is not considered as “safe for work”.
 Please do keep the volume down)

 Think about it – the various meanings and you will realise what Rajneesh is saying is correct.
 That it is very versatile and nicely fits any and every situation.